stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 Nothing to be ashamed of, in fact, this is the same result we would get if we used `map` and `foldr` from `base` package.

-Duncan Coutts' thesis features step-by-step substitution process that GHC performs that we will omit here (or we will never finish with the tutorial indeed!), so again, look there if you want to see it.
+Duncan Coutts' thesis features the step-by-step substitution process that GHC performs that we will omit here (or we will never finish with the tutorial indeed!), so again, look there if you want to see it.

 Indeed most functions can be re-written via `foldr` and `build`.
 Most, but not all.
-In particular `foldl` and `zip` cannot be fused efficiently when are written via `build` and `foldr`.
-Unfortunately, we don't have the space to cover all the details here, as already mentioned, Duncan Coutts' thesis is a wonderful read if you want to know more about the matter.
+In particular `foldl` and `zip` cannot be fused efficiently when written via `build` and `foldr`.
+Unfortunately, we don't have the space to cover all the details here.
+As already mentioned, Duncan Coutts' thesis is a wonderful read if you want to know more about the matter.

 ### Stream fusion

 So we know what fusion is, but you may have heard of “stream fusion”.
 Stream fusion is a fusion technique that fuses streams.
 What is a stream?
-I think it's acceptable to describe a stream as a list (conceptually), but without overhead that is normally associated with a linked list.
+I think it's acceptable to describe a stream as a list (conceptually), but without the overhead that is normally associated with a linked list.

 In fact, while trying to fuse operations on lists, we already have developed a stream fusion system!
-Remember your definition for “delayed list”:
+Remember our definition for “delayed list”:

 ```haskell
 data List a = forall s.
 List (s -> Maybe (a, s)) s